-A reader recently asked if movers will move a small amount of stuff rather than an entire household.
-She described her move as tiny, with less than a bachelor's apartment worth.
-The short answer is, yes, many movers will consider adding your things to a larger shipment.
+Do you have a small amount of stuff to move rather than an entire household?
+If so, many movers will consider adding your things to a larger shipment.
 However, there are some exceptions.

 When Will a Mover Take a Small Amount?

 Local moves can be tough when trying to move one room or even a small one-bedroom.
 Usually, if you're moving across the city or to another neighborhood local movers are less likely to move a small amount.

 Most moving companies expect that you'll move it yourself or find friends to help.
 Long distance moves are different with long distance movers more willing to add your things to a long haul that they're already doing.
 Long distance movers use large transport trucks to haul your household things, across the state or country, and in doing so, they usually include a few pick-ups along the way.
 One of those pick-ups could be yours if they have the room and you're willing to pay them enough, sometimes more per pound than if you were to move an entire house.
 The extra mover fees are for the inconvenience of picking up such a small amount.